A proposal is a written offer to solve a technical problem

 In this type, there is a statement of the chief points

-such and such topics are taken up in the report, we
+and such topics are taken up in the report, we are told

-are told something of what the report has to say about
+something of what the report has to say about these topics.

-these topics.
-The advantage of an informational abstract
+The advantage of an informational abstract is that it

-is that it provides much more information than that
+provides much more information than that of a descriptive

-type.
-Except where the length is of special importance,
+the length is of special importance, however, there can

-however, there can be no question as to the superiority
+be no question as to the superiority of the informational

 A good rule of thumb is to make it as short as you can,